 In our sample situation, we would sit with the data entry team, observe the steps to enter the data and understand their frequently encountered issues.
 From that point, it’s best to follow that data through the rest of the process, observing how they create reports and make decisions based on the data.

 Doing these interviews and observations help us to form a complete picture of the current state.
 Knowing the current state (how you do things today) may seem unnecessary, but doing this builds an essential foundation for building the future state.
 If we don’t have a good understanding of how your business works today, it’s harder to build a realistic future state or understand the impact of the changes from current to future state.

 The discovery phase for process means working with the people and technology teams to understand the challenges the business faces and listening to the staff doing the work to develop a better solution for those challenges.

 The Data and Analytics Perspective

-During discovery, data-minded people tend to focus on uncovering whatever truth the numbers can tell.
+During discovery, data-minded people like me tend to focus on uncovering whatever truth the numbers can tell.
 At a high level, we could conduct or analyze quantitative research that compares the current state with potential outcomes.
 Or, we could examine any relevant data architecture, data flow diagrams or data management structures in place.

 Specifically, in our example, we’d focus on how the RPA bot is accessing, manipulating and storing data.
 We’d also consider how humans or data pipelines managed these before implementing the bots.
 Without a discovery phase, we might immediately jump to the conclusion that the bot is merely storing data incorrectly and immediately build another bot (or tweak the current one), so data “lands” in the appropriate format.